- Why Get Credit Cards for Kids?

 Plus, the card only requires a fair credit score, and it offers a range of incentives.

-For instance, students can earn 5% cashback at a number of different locations, including:
+For instance, college students can earn 5% cashback at a number of different locations, including:

 - gas stations